At the age of 54, after being an evangelical Protestant all my life, I joined the Catholic Church.

 When I was a young boy I prayed the "sinner's prayer" to receive Jesus Christ as my personal Lord and Savior -- not just once, but many times until I felt it actually "took hold" at the age of sixteen.
 Around that time I began the practice of daily Bible reading and prayer.

 During my time at Malone College, I was on the staff of the local Youth for Christ / Campus Life, and started a few Campus Life groups at local high schools.
+A friend at the college also introduced me to puppet ministry, and I began to make puppets and perform with them.

 Visit to Japan